Menu

 return "escalate"

-Why it breaks: If a node upstream fails or doesn’t set a field, accessing it directly raises a KeyError.
+Why it breaks: If a node upstream fails or skips a field, reading it with bracket notation throws a KeyError.

 Correct: